 Whether it was last summer or 20 years ago, it’s time to learn how to stop feeling guilty and ashamed of yourself, what you did, or how you reacted to someone or something.
 These tips are inspired by a reader who really wants to help others deal with guilt and shame…but she feels like she’s not good enough because of what she did in the past.

-“My heart goes out to anyone that have experienced any form of abuse,” says Charlie on What to Do When You Were Raped and Your Boyfriend Can’t Cope.
+“My heart goes out to anyone that have experienced any form of abuse,” says Charlie on Do You Struggle to Let Things Go?
+5 Ways to Live by Faith.
 “I was abused when I was younger.
 I only told two people.
 I always felt like something happened to me when I was younger, but I can’t remember anything before age 7.
 I never told my mom that when I was younger different males put their hands on me, hit me, and said demeaning things to me.
 I was afraid.
-I was completely ignorant of the fact it was a form of sexual harassment and abuse.
 My mother only knows about my father hitting and punishing me and my siblings.
 I experienced abuse, and I abused others.
 But now, I want to help people who gone through abuse, difficult childhoods, and brokenness.
 Am I good enough to help anyone recover from the pain of abuse?”

 Here’s a summary of how I responded to Charlie’s comment: